A Closer Look at the Rasmussen University – Topeka Campus

 - Evel Knievel Museum

-Picture yourself at the Rasmussen College – Topeka campus
+Picture yourself at the Rasmussen University – Topeka campus

-If you want to learn more about this campus community, be sure to check out the Rasmussen College – Topeka Campus Facebook page.
+If you want to learn more about this campus community, be sure to check out the Rasmussen University – Topeka Campus Facebook page.